redradrat/shipcaps/README.md

 **The idea for *Shipcaps* is to separate the development, tuning and providing of kubernetes-native Applications and the usage/comsumption of packaged kubernetes applications by users in a normalized fashion.**

-Scenario 1:
-In Acme, Corp.
-I want to provide a common platform for services for my product.
-Can I provide teams with a common way to get their dependencies?
-Do we need to get compliance/security clearance if Microservice A uses acme/postgres-chart and Mircoservice B a postgres operator?

-Scenario 2:
-In Acme, Corp. we want to cut resource costs.
-As an SRE I'm currently going through all deployments and am streamlining resource issues and autoscaling.
-I can only do that because I am efficient using 4 different packaging tools.
-Could this streamlining have been done by the users themselves?

-Scenario 3:
-In Acme, Corp. we want a constant overview over deployments for compliance and security reasons.
-How does this inventory look like?
-Can I just list all currently running applications, and inspect their parts if an audit comes?
-GitOps maybe?

-Scenario 4:
-In Acme, Corp. we want to allocate team's budgets based on whether they provide value for other teams.
-Team A plans to create a custom postgres chart.
-Team B, C, D and E need postgres too.
-Do I have to pay for development if I'm managing Team A?
-Can I relay development costs to thos other teams somehow?

-Scenario 5:
-In Acme, Corp. we want to have one or more repositories of kubernetes-native applications, goverened by a distributed body.
-Do I have a corporate-wide registry of them?
-I might have a couple of helm chart registries, and a couple of common kustomize repos.
-But utilizing it, I still need some domain knowledge to utilize and explore those.
-Is there a technical representation for this, that I can act upon and inventorize?

-**Conclusion**

-Those are **awesome** scenarios already.
-We're getting stuff done in potentially cross-functioning teams, and we're packaging clusters of kubernetes resources into logical units, We're even going towards having a single source of truth with little magic between commit and deployment!
-Arriving here means you're probably already doing loads of cool stuff.

 ## Design